 Meerut Metro Route Meerut South to Modipuram Depot

-The Meerut Metro’s 23.60 km route from Meerut South to Modipuram Depot will feature a total of 13 stations, including 3 underground stations.
+The Meerut Metro’s 23.60 km route from Meerut South to Modipuram Depot features a total of 13 stations, including 3 underground stations.
 The stations are: Meerut South, Partapur, Rithani, Shatabdi Nagar, Brahmapuri, Meerut Central, Bhaisali, Begumpul, MES Colony, Daurli, Meerut North, and Modipuram Depot.

-Out of these, four stations—Meerut South, Shatabdi Nagar, Begumpul, and Modipuram—will serve as interchange hubs with the Delhi–Meerut RRTS (Namo Bharat), ensuring seamless connectivity between metro and rapid rail services.
+Out of these, four stations—Meerut South, Shatabdi Nagar, Begumpul, and Modipuram—serving as interchange hubs with the Delhi–Meerut RRTS (Namo Bharat), ensuring seamless connectivity between metro and rapid rail services.

 Meerut Metro Route Another Phases

-Currently, special consideration is being given to the metro corridor during the ongoing construction works on Garh Road.
+Special consideration is currently being given to the metro corridor during ongoing construction on Garh Road.
 Under the CM Grid Plan, the road widening is being carried out in such a way that the divider is wide enough to accommodate future metro pillars, with extra space reserved for metro cabling.

 Earlier, RITES Limited had prepared DPRs for two corridors.